 This method of preparation, if faithfully pursued, is sure to kindle an enthusiasm and interest that the contact not given, life imparted make the work of teaching a joy and privilege.
-Those who are under the pressure of heavy and varied responsibilities in home and business life, find that in adopting school work to-day is a more inthis plan they secure in odd moments of leisure the necessary time for study and gain spiritual over our land are but poorly strength for every-day duties. .
+Those who are under the pressure of heavy and varied responsibilities in home and business life, find that in adopting this plan they secure in odd moments of leisure the necessary time for study and gain spiritual over our land are but poorly strength for every-day duties. .

 Preparation for includes much more than a general knowledge of the lesson.
-Adaptation, clearness in statement, and and His people, if we but look simplicity of definition are essential to success in the instruction of children, and this power is the ings and doings, but a grand, result of study, and not of any beautiful whole, and each book happy gift or inspiration.
+Adapsimplicity of definition are essential to success in the instruction of happy gift or inspiration.

-spiritual preparation for his work, who has drunk deep at the founno less is it required by the teacher. tain.-Selected.
+no less is it required by the teacher. tain.-Selected.